-In the internet age it has become very easy to do a background check on someone.
-In the past, a complete background report would have required multiple trips to county courthouses and hundreds of dollars but can now be done for less than $10.
+In the internet age, it has become very easy to run a background check on someone.
+In the past, a complete background report would have required multiple trips to county courthouses and hundreds of dollars in fees for manual searches and copies of records.
+Now, a comprehensive nationwide background report can be done with the click of a button for less than $10.

-But easy as it is to check on someone’s background with their SSN, phone number or even last known location, is it always legal to do so?
+But – as easy as it is to check on someone’s background with their SSN, phone number or even last known location, is it always legal to do so?

-And, because the information is all a matter of public record, you can check for just about anyone for just about any reason.
-You don’t need the permission of the person you are searching and they’ll never know you ran a background check on them.
+And, because the information is all a matter of public record, you can check for just about anyone for many perfectly valid reasons (though there are some restrictions – see below).
+Unless you are interested in a background check for very specific, official purposes, you don’t need the permission of the person you are searching and they’ll never know you ran a background check on them.

 Fair Credit Reporting Act Restrictions

-The exception is if you’re checking someone’s background for an official, legal purpose – such as job hiring or housing.
+The exceptions are if you’re checking someone’s background for an official, legal purpose – such as job hiring or housing.
 In those cases, you DO need official permission to run a background check AND there are only select companies you can use that will provide you with the correct, legally valid background checks.
 See the Fair Credit Reporting Act for more information.

 There’s no reason to be in the dark and no reason to delay – start your search and get the information you need right away.